The Honest CAC Math for an Indie Outdoor App at $34.99 a Year

 Why not raise prices?

 We could.
 We won't this year.
-The community-first model depends on the app being affordable enough that anyone who shows up to give feedback is also a customer.
+The community-first model depends on the app staying affordable enough that anyone who shows up to give feedback is also a customer.
 Pricing power is real, but it has to be earned by the product first.

 Built together